yecril71pl/cpp-docs.pl-pl/docs/atl-mfc-shared/reference/cstrbuft-class.md

 ### <a name="remarks"></a>Uwagi

-Automatycznie określ nową długość ciągu w wydaniu.
-Ciąg musi być zakończony zerem.
+Automatycznie Ustal nową długość ciągu w wersji.
+Ciąg musi być zakończony znakiem null.

 ## <a name="cstrbuftcstrbuft"></a><a name="cstrbuft"></a>CStrBufT::CStrBufT